hbierlee/ArtificialIntelligenceExams/doc/HMM_FB.md

 HMM Forward-Backward
 ====================

-WIP!!
+wip
+- theory part is not that great
-- the solve F- and B-values solves are already usable though
+- the solve section should be good though!

 # Example
 ```